Spidees/MoE-Bot/README.md

 5. Sending discord reward confirmation messages.
 6. Sending ingame chat to Discord

-The bot also supports custom configurations through a `.env` file for database connections, commands, and discord webhooks etc..
+The bot also supports custom configurations through a `.env` file for database connections, commands, and discord token etc..

 ---